mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/user-client-scripting.md

 So far we have described how to *Use* ASNA [Expo Client Library](/concepts/user-interface/qsys-expo-client-library.html) functionality from User-defined Scripting.

-There are some events while `Expo Client Library` is executing its code, where it wants to *talk* to User-defined Script code.
+There are some events while `Expo Client Library` is executing its code, where it wants to *talk* to User-defined Scripting code.
 These are called `hooks` or `Notification callback` functions.

 The following lists `Expo Client Library` callbacks: